Current status: open and active. Updating.

 Mantis Boxing vs Supreme Ultimate Boxing

 For the past few years I have been working intermittently on this project and from time to time come back and update these notes with more findings, and observations.
-I noticed similarities back in 2012 while researching texts on mantis boxing and supreme ultimate boxing.
+I noticed similarities with praying mantis boxing and supreme ultimate boxing back in 2012 while researching texts.
 At the time, I was doing an article on one of the keywords of mantis boxing - Kao (Lean), and I recalled the 13 characters of tàijíquán had the same keyword.

 This lead to further research and comparisons, and soon I had a series of principles and sub-principles that drew a solid link between the two styles.
 Showing they shared more in common with one another than not.
 The English translations people use can vary, but the Chinese character is found to be the same for each style.

 Below is a work in progress but it is far enough along that I can share it.

 Note: when I refer to Taijiquan, I am referring to my background in Yang style Cotton Boxing.
 The name was changed in the late 19th or early 20th century when the practice shifted to fitness/health, from practical fighting art.